NoOne-12/Chat-App-Java-/README.md

 ⚙️ How It Works

-1. Server
+1. Central Server
 - Starts a ServerSocket on a specified port
 - Waits for incoming client connections
-- For each client:
+- For each new client:
-  - Creates a new ClientHandler thread
+  - Creates a dedicated ClientHandler thread
-  - Stores the client in a Collection
+  - Registers the client in a Collection
-  - Listens for messages and broadcasts them
+  - Listens for messages and broadcasts them to all clients

+The server never sends private messages — it maintains a shared group chat environment.

 2. Client
-- Connects to server using Socket
+- Connects to the central server using a TCP Socket
 - GUI runs on the Event Dispatch Thread (EDT)
 - A background thread listens for incoming messages
-- Messages typed in the GUI are sent to the server
+- Messages typed in the GUI are sent to the server and broadcast to everyone

 ---